wycks/WordPhing/README.md

 Other:

-- Zips or gzips directory (the whole thing or just your theme/plugin)
+- Zips or Gzips directory (the whole thing or just your theme/plugin)
 - Run PHP Documentor 2